christophebedard/apriltag-trackerrr/README.md

-# apriltag_trackerrr
+# trackerrr

-Track AprilTags with an RRR robot manipulator.
+Track tags and other features with an RRR robot manipulator.

 # Prerequisites